Dark Nature (2022 film): Release

 The film premiered at the Fantasia International Film Festival in 2022.
-It was screened at the Marché du Film.
+It was screened at the Marché du Film, and at film festivals in England, Ireland, Japan, Sweden, Wales and several cities in the United States.

+The film received a limited theatrical release across North America on 19 May 2023.
+It was released on video on demand on 23 May.
+It is distributed by the Epic Pictures Group under their Dread label.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on 14 reviews, with an average rating of 6.90/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 71% based on 17 reviews, with an average rating of 6.2/10.

 Joe Lipsett of Bloody Disgusting gave the film 3/5 stars, noting its similarities to The Descent and writing: "Unfortunately, Dark Nature skips over its most unique and intriguing elements... in order to get to the only-somewhat satisfying violent bits.
 The make-up effects are solid, sure, but the film laid the groundwork for a deeper exploration of healing via female friendships and therapy that ultimately fails to pay off."
 Rachel Reeves of Rue Morgue magazine called the film "a vital feature debut with a strong voice, style and story", adding that director Berkley Brady "mixes up a tasty cinematic cocktail strongly infused with her own creative flavor."
+Rachel West of the Alliance of Women Film Journalists wrote, "Clocking in at less than 90 minutes, Dark Nature never feels rushed.
+Though certain aspects may come across as underdeveloped at times (namely some of the women’s backstories), the story is held together by a strong female ensemble."

 The film was longlisted for the 2022 Jean-Marc Vallée DGC Discovery Award.